arangodb/arangodb/Documentation/Books/Manual/Indexing/Geo.md

 This is an introduction to the legacy geo indexe in ArangoDB.
 This is a metric index which is optimized to index 2D coordinate points on a sphere.

-**Note:** Should you be requiring more advanced geospatial functionality like support for GeoJSON or if you are using the _RocksDB_ storage engine we suggest to use the new [Geo-Spatial index](GeoSpatial.md), which also supports more complex queries.

 A geo-spatial index assumes that the latitude is between -90 and 90 degree and the longitude is between -180 and 180 degree.
 A geo index will ignore all documents which do not fulfill these requirements.

 AQL's geographic features are described in [Geo functions](../../AQL/Functions/Geo.html).

+{% hint 'info' %}
+Should you be requiring more advanced geospatial functionality like support for GeoJSON or if you are using the _RocksDB_ storage engine we suggest to use the new [Geo-Spatial index](GeoSpatial.md), which also supports more complex queries.
+{% endhint %}

 ## Legacy Geo index